Shakespeare Fest opens 32nd season under the tent

 Unlike the line in many of Shakespeare’s plays between hero and enemy, the one here can be ambiguous.
 McCallum says that although, as a director, he could push one view over the other, he attempted to create a balance, “letting the audience become the tipping point.”

 When HVSF selected plays for the 2018 season, current events were front and center, McCallum says.
 The Taming of the Shrew reflects the #MeToo conversation.
 The questions raised by The Heart of Robin Hood focus on compassion, courage and sacrifice, he says.
 All three plays provide “a lot to think about on the way home.”

 The HVSF season began Thursday (June 7) with a preview of Taming of the Shrew; the first preview of Richard II is Saturday.
 See hvshakespeare.org for tickets.
 The season will also include, on Labor Day Weekend, a community production of Rip Van Winkle, Or Cut the Old Moon into Stars.
 The performances take place under the tent on the grounds of Boscobel, 1601 Route 9D, in Garrison.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.